superfly/docs/reference/metrics.html.md

 https://api.fly.io/prometheus/<org-slug>/
 ```

-You'll need to authenticat with a Fly Access Token sent in the [standard](https://www.rfc-editor.org/rfc/rfc6750.html) Bearer Token format (e.g., an HTTP request header `Authorization: Bearer <TOKEN>`), and you may only query series scoped to your organizations.
+You'll need to authenticate with a Fly Access Token sent in the [standard](https://www.rfc-editor.org/rfc/rfc6750.html) Bearer Token format (e.g., an HTTP request header `Authorization: Bearer <TOKEN>`), and you may only query series scoped to your organizations.

 #### Manually